JvFullidz123/Lifewood-Space-Defenders-Game/README.md

 🎓 Author Notes

 This project serves both as a creative endeavor and an exploration of collaborative AI-assisted development.
 While the game is playable, it is a work-in-progress and will continue to grow with feedback and new ideas.

+You can play this game by downloading the whole folder and add it to your directory folder to run it.